cd721/eVOCative/README.md

 # eVOCative

 Welcome to eVOCative!
 The "Word of the Day" Application that allows you to expand your vocabulary and refining your vocabulary with quiz games!
 With these games, you are able to review and practices words you have aquired each day.
-You are also able to share your progress through the fourms on the site, and post about your words while other users can comment on your posts.
+You are also able to share your progress through the forums on the site, and post about your words while other users can comment on your posts.

 ## Installation Instructions